 Object-relational (O/R) mapping

 For simple applications, it is sufficient to use straight JDBC calls to persist objects in a persistent storage.
-However, when the object graph of the buisiness layer becomes more complex, using straight JDBC calls becomes very difficult to maintain.
+However, when the object graph of the business layer becomes more complex, using straight JDBC calls becomes very difficult to maintain.
 This is due to a mismatch between the object graph and your relational schema.

-In this course, the problems that come with the mismatch will be explained.
-In order to create a mapping between these two worlds, one could decide to build it's own framework.
+- In order to create a mapping between these two worlds, one could decide to build it's own framework.
 However, there are already several frameworks available on the market such as EJB's and JDO.
-Therefore, an overview of existing object-relational mapping frameworks is given, together with an overview of the important aspects of such frameworks.

-Schedule
+Schedule a training?

 No public sessions are currently scheduled.
 We will be pleased to set up an on-site course or to schedule an extra public session (in case of a sufficient number of candidates).
 Interested?
 Please let us know.